ahettlin/angular-cli-workshop/exercises/Exercise-1.md

 import { AppRoutingModule } from './app-routing.module';
 import { AppComponent } from './app.component';

-// Angular relies heavily on TypeScript decorators (https://www.TypeScriptlang.org/docs/handbook/decorators.html) to notate modules, components, services, and more.
-The @NgModule decorator indicates that this class is a module.
+// Angular relies heavily on TypeScript decorators (https://www.TypeScriptlang.org/docs/handbook/decorators.html)
+// to notate modules, components, services, and more.
+// The @NgModule decorator indicates that this class is a module.
 @NgModule({
   // Declares the AppComponent in this module.
 A component can only be delcared in one module.
-The compiler will complain otherwise.
-If a component is needed in another module, that module can import the one it is declared in (bringing in all its dependencies as well).
+  // The compiler will complain otherwise.
+If a component is needed in another module,
+  // that module can import the one it is declared in (bringing in all its dependencies as well).
   declarations: [
     AppComponent
   ],

   // Defines the dependencies of this module, the objcts it declares, and its providers.
   imports: [
-    BrowserModule, // This application will run in a browser, so this brings in the infrastructure for that.
-Angular can alternatively be configured for server-side rendering.
+	// This application will run in a browser, so this brings in the infrastructure for that.
+	// Angular can alternatively be configured for server-side rendering.
+    BrowserModule,

-    AppRoutingModule // Brings in the routing module declared in app-routing.module.ts.
+    // Brings in the routing module declared in app-routing.module.ts.
 We'll look at that next.
+    AppRoutingModule
   ],
   providers: [], // We have no global providers (services).
 We will create one later in the workshop.

-  bootstrap: [AppComponent] // Tell Angular that AppComponent is the entry-point to our Angular application.
-You should only have one bootstrap declaration in your application.
+  // Tell Angular that AppComponent is the entry-point to our Angular application.
+  // You should only have one bootstrap declaration in your application.
+  bootstrap: [AppComponent]
 })
-export class AppModule { } // Modules are classes.
+export class AppModule {
+  // Modules are classes.
 It is possible to put behavior in the class, but for the vast majority of cases they will remain empty.
+}
 ```

 And now for the `app-routing.module.ts` file.
 This is conventionally declared as a separate module, even though its contents could have been directly included in the `app.module.ts` file.
 As your project grows, you may have many routes, and so separating this out into its own file increases maintainability.